skorks/escort/README.md

   - blog about using escort to build a markov chains based name generator
   - blog about creating a sub command based app using escort
   - blog about creating an app with user input using escort

+- choosing default output format based on where the output is going STDOUT.tty?